Chrispruiz/NoSQL-Social-Network-API/README.md

   * [Usage](#usage)
   * [Questions](#questions)
   ## Description:
-  This is the back-end application of a social network application that allows users to create accounts, add thoughts, react to posts, and add friends.
+  This is the back-end of a social network application that allows users to create accounts, add thoughts, react to posts, and add friends.
   ## Installation
-  Clone from the following [GitHub Repository](git@github.com:Chrispruiz/NoSQL-Social-Network-API.git)
+  Clone from the following [GitHub Repository](https://github.com/Chrispruiz/NoSQL-Social-Network-API.git)

   Run the following code in the command line to run dependencies: